-As experienced flat roofing contractors, we offer a complete range of flat roofing services to meet the needs of your building.
+As experienced flat roofing contractors, we offer a complete range of flat roofing services to meet the needs of all commercial and large residential properties.

-Flat commercial roofing systems are extremely durable and cost effective, making it a smart choice for your building.
-Our services include liquid applied systems, bituminous roofing felt and mastic asphalt roofing are designed to apply a seamless continuous membrane across your roof, giving your roof total waterproofing.
+Flat roofing systems are extremely durable and cost effective, making it a smart choice for your building.
+Our services include liquid applied systems, bituminous roofing felt and mastic asphalt roofing, all of which are designed to apply a seamless continuous membrane across your roof, giving your roof total waterproofing.

 High performance, roofing felt membranes are usually laid in several layers, one on top of another, as part of a system, with staggered overlaps, ensuring greater security.
 They are usually manufactured with a ‘carrier’ which is then saturated with bitumen.
 The quality of both the carriers and the bitumen has improved beyond recognition, resulting in strong, flexible, long life systems.
 The build-up of these advanced membranes is usually thicker than any other option and is less likely to be punctured during occasional access for maintenance.

 Roofing felts these days are mainly ‘torch on’ and are applied by using heat from a gas gun.
 However, greater awareness of the risks of naked flames has forced innovation and most manufacturers offer complete or partial cold applied systems, which are applied with adhesives and hot air guns.
 When assessing our Clients’ needs we take into account the fire risks and recommend the use of either a complete cold applied systems or a cold alternative in risk areas of the roof.

 Roofing felts are as durable as anything else on the market (except some metals) and in most cases they provide the most cost effective solutions.

 Liquid Applied Waterproofing Membranes (Roofs, Walkways And Balconies)